alt-magick/News-Scanner/README.md

 Usage:<br>
 nntp.exe server username password clear [group]<br>
+This marks all groups as read or optionally on group<br>

 nntp.exe server username password list newsgroup [number]<br>
+This lists the newest posts on a group<br>

 nntp.exe server username password read newsgroup article_number [output_file]<br>
+This prints out an article or optionally saves it to an output file<br>

 nntp.exe server username password search newsgroup term count [output_file]<br>
+This searches the newest posts for a term in the subject and author headers.<br>

 nntp.exe server username password help<br>
+This prints help<br>

+If you run the program with no other arguments it lists all groups with new articles<br>